 Black History Month, which takes place in February every year, is celebrated throughout the Charlotte area with festivals, storytelling, performances, lectures, film, and much more.

-We’ve put together a list of some of the special events taking place in Charlotte for Black History Month in 2020, as well as a couple of places that have a focus on African American history and culture all year.
+We’re putting together a list of some of the special events taking place in Charlotte for Black History Month in 2024, as well as a couple of places that have a focus on African American history and culture all year.

 Do you know of other events or places that should be on the list?
 Just send us an email to email@example.com and we’ll get it onto the list, time permitting.